CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 > - 35 cards for the 3-deck game.
 > - 40 cards for the 4-deck game.

 At the end of your opponent's untap phase, if your opponent's Wizard is in play, you may at this point bring up to five hazard cards from your sideboard to your discard pile; **or**, if your play deck has at least 5 cards, you may bring one hazard card directly from your sideboard into your play deck (reshuffle).
-If you move cards from your sideboard in this fashion, the hazard limit for each of your opponent's companies is reduced to half of normal (round up, e.g., a hazard limit of 2 becomes l, a hazard limit of 3 becomes 2, etc.).
+If you move cards from your sideboard in this fashion, the hazard limit for each of your opponent's companies is reduced to half of normal (round up, e.g., a hazard limit of 2 becomes 1, a hazard limit of 3 becomes 2, etc.).

+{: .note}
+> **Clarification:** You can access hazards from your sideboard when your opponent’s Wizard/Ringwraith is in play.
+You must declare this at the end of your opponent’s untap phase and then access hazards as if you had tapped a Nazgul permanent-event to do so.
+The hazard limit against all of your opponent’s companies that turn is halved, rounded up. [^crf-terms-sideboard]
+>
+> **Clarification:** You may access your sideboard when your opponent plays _The Lidless Eye_ or _Sauron_ as if he had revealed his Ringwraith.[^crf-terms-sideboard]

 ### REGION MOVEMENT LIMITATION